LeoSSSSSheng/note-anywhere-client/README.md

-Who is the primary audience?

 -->Students.

 What problem are you trying to solve?

--->Upload photos recording classes, notes etc. Sort them by data, location, and class tags.
+-->Make class notes photos recording classes, notes etc. Implement basic search functionality.

 How will the project requirements be fulfilled?

--->This project request the use of all 4 kind of restful services, post, update, delete, and read notes object posted. when users choose to display the locations, of all his/her updated nodes, it will use google map api, and mark all the geolocation using a tag from their photo uploaded.
+-->This project request the use of all 4 kind of restful services, post, update, delete, put.

 API endpoints:

 one api service for data storage and following are the end points for them

-super_note/add

-super_note/delete

-super_note/update

-super_note/get
+notes/search

+notes/main

+notes/listView

+/newNote

 one api service for the main app interface

-page/

-  the main route, with buttons for navigation, welcome page

-page/search

-  search node and display them, with function that display all

-  page/search/display_all

-page/edit
+notes/

+  ListView display all notes snapshot and provide search function based on title It also provide update restful api call up modify listed notes

+  notes/listView

+  notes/newNote
-  edit route to upload new notes, including text, pictures, may be audio
+  newNote route is used to upload new notes, including text records.

-page/location_view

-  route dedicated for google api, view of the location of all notes taken.

-page/advanced

-  route for some non-trivial data processing helping organizing notes and generate statistics for display.
+Ember Data was used to communicate with data api server.